 - Subverted in Slam Dunk by the coach of Kainan.
 Having deduced that The Hero gains his strength from playing against the best, he intentionally marks him with a player with a less imposing disposition.
 Feeling he's being mocked by a seemingly inferior player being assigned to him, The Hero loses focus and his game becomes sloppy.

 - Roronoa Zoro is definitely of the Spirited Competitor mold, always on the watch for worthy opponents, and seemingly bored when not fighting and/or drinking.
 His ultimate goal is to become the world's strongest swordsmen, and he plans to beat every single opponent that challenges him.

-- Deconstructed in Muteki Kanban Musume, a hiliarious deconstruction of the Fighting Series: Miki is a Kanban Musume, a delivery girl for his mother’s ramen restaurant, who never manages to delivery the food on time because she’s always picking fights, especially on those opponents who are worthy.
-So, she fights with an Angry Guard Dog for hours just to make a delivery, despite the owners told her that she could yell their names and they go out, just for the chance to fight it.
+- Deconstructed in Muteki Kanban Musume, a hiliarious deconstruction of the Fighting Series: Miki is a Kanban Musume, a delivery girl for her mother’s ramen restaurant, who never manages to deliver the food on time because she’s always picking fights, especially on those opponents who are worthy.
+So, she fights with an Angry Guard Dog for hours just to make a delivery, despite the owners telling her that she could yell their names and they'd go out, just for the chance to fight it.

-Miki’s mother: Well, whats your excuse this time?
-For only a delivery, you have taken a long of time
+Miki’s mother: Well, what's your excuse this time?
+For only a delivery, you have taken a long time